jenstornell/kirby-crop-top/readme.md

 It takes a filename (not an image object) and an array with width and height.
 The output is a thumbnail url.
 It saves it in `thumbs/crop-top/**/*`.

 ***Be aware!
-This object does not work exactly like the native thumb object has.
+This object does not work exactly like the native thumb object.
 It only works in this specific case.***